Animation

 For the elements that should be animated, set the id and the required transition type:

-• transition_in: The element transition type for elements that weren't present in the old layout, but are present in the new layout.
+• transition_in: Appearance of an element that isn't present in the old layout but is present in the new one.

-• transition_change: The element transition type for elements that are present in both old and new layouts.
+• transition_change: Change of an element that is present in both old and new layouts.
 For example, this can be used to change the position or dimensions of an element.

 Transition animations use the appearance-transition type.